 NOTICE Safe access to the product is the owner's responsibility.
-A CAUTION Use experienced service personnel, authorized by the manufacturer of the product, for servicing the product.
+Safe access to the product is the owner's responsibility. product, for servicing the product.
+The person servicing the product m Use experienced service personnel, authorized by the manufacturer of the product, for servicing the product.
 The person servicing the product must be competent for the task and must be familiar with the servicing and inspection instructions.
 CAUTION After a collision or overload situation, inspection and repair operations to be carried out on the product must be discussed with the supplier.

-CAUTION Only use genuine spare parts approved by the manufacturer.
+CAUTION Only use genuine spare parts approved by the manufacturer. -- --------- --

-• Before and during product maintenance, the product owner must be aware that the following precautions should be taken by maintenance personnel:
+Before and during product maintenance, the product owner must be aware that the following precautions should be taken by maintenance personnel: